Loading, please wait...

-Where can I pick up my vehicle?
+Where can I pick up my rental car at Pisa Airport?

 The car rentals terminal is a five minute walk away from the airport arrivals area.
 Alternatively, you can hop on a shuttle bus that is conveniently located just outside the airport arrivals area.
+We'll take the hassle out of booking your car hire, so you don't have to.

 3 steps to cheap car hire